AdobeDocs/commerce-operations.en/help/performance/hardware.md

 ## CPUs

 Magento web nodes serve all requests that are not cached or cannot be cached through the application.
-One CPU core can serve around two (sometimes up to four) Magento requests effectively.
+One CPU core can serve around two (sometimes up to four) Commerce requests effectively.
 Use the following equation to determine how many  web nodes/cores you need to process all incoming requests without putting them into queue:

   `N[Cores] = (N[Expected Requests] / 2) + N [Expected Cron Processes]`